 So, off we went to ramble through the woods to admire the lake from the other side.
 I cannot put into words just how vast this lake was and we hadn’t even arrived in Scotland yet!

-Next, we found a traditional country pub on the way back to the campsite, where we feasted on thick, succulent sausages; cold English beer and played some pool together.
+Next, we found a traditional country pub called the Pooley Bridge Inn on the way back to the campsite, where we feasted on thick, succulent sausages, cold English beer and played some pool together.

 Now, it should come as absolutely no surprise that our first night of camping, although in a truly beautiful spot was not comfortable at all.
 Our choice of grassy slope found us sliding to the foot of our sleeping bag and getting cramp.
 However, our view in the morning really did make it all seem worth it.